 Landmarks

-Another significant landmark is the Andalusian Wall, extending 2,400 meters.
-The Chellah site, once abandoned from the 5th to the 10th century, was repurposed as a fortress for warriors fighting the Berghouata.
-In the Marinid period, it was surrounded by a pentagonal wall reinforced with twenty towers and three gates, the largest and most ornate being the main entrance facing the Almohad wall.
+The Chellah site, once abandoned from the 5th to the 10th century, evolved into a fortified area for warriors resisting the Berghouata.
+Surrounded by a pentagonal wall during the Marinid period, it features three ornate gates, the most prominent being the main entrance opposite the Almohad wall.

-Other notable sites include the Church of Saint Peter, the largest church in Rabat, the Mosque of the Sunnah, and the Kasbah of the Oudayas, built by the Almoravids as a fortified citadel at the mouth of the Bou Regreg River.
-The Oudayas Museum showcases an array of artifacts including ceramics, jewelry, traditional clothing, carpets, astrolabes, and manuscripts from the Almohad period.
+Other essential sites include the Church of Saint Peter, recognized as the largest church in Rabat, the Mosque of the Sunnah, and the Kasbah of the Oudayas.
+The Kasbah, originally built as a fortified citadel, now hosts the Oudayas Museum, which exhibits precious artifacts such as ceramics, traditional clothing, jewelry, and manuscripts from the Almohad era, offering insights into Morocco's artistic heritage.

 Modern Developments